Ev1ch/millionaire/README.md

 -   `common` - constants and enums, which are used to replace "magic" values
 -   `components` - basic components and pages, which are built from them.
 Just a vizualizing layer
     -   `router` - core application router
--   `configs` - configuration files for application
+-   `config` - configuration files for application
 -   `containers` - high-level application logic.
 Containers passes props to pages
 -   `context` - core application context with important data
 -   `domain` - core entities, which are used in application, for example question, answer, etc.